 Shea nut oil is very popular in skincare products because of its moisturizing and nourishing properties.

 Vitamins A & E and essential fatty acids make it valuable in this aspect.

 If you have very dry skin, adding shea nut oil into your regular body cream/lotion will assist greatly in restoring moisture and balance to your skin.

 You can also create your own body butter using shea nut oil as one of the ingredients.

 I buy my shea nut oil on Amazon.
 There are different brands but I prefer the organic, pure shea nut oil variety.
-I’ve made recommendations below:-
+I’ve made some recommendations below:-

 Shea Nut Oil Side Effects